Updated: June 2023

 If you love bakeries (we know you do) check out the Big Timber Bakery.
 Eat in or take out to one of the many, many places nearby that you can hike and enjoy your food finds out in nature.
 It’s family owned and you can taste the care that goes into the goodies.

 Their sandwiches and cinnamon rolls are truly Big Sky country big.
-Just walk a couple extra miles and enjoy every bite.
+Just walk a couple of extra miles and enjoy every bite.

 Another unexpected stop in Yellowstone Country is Tumblewood Teas.
 Being a tea lover I knew we had to make a quick stop.
 Fortunately, I was no newcomer to Tumblewood Teas.
 Chico Hot Springs and Day Spa and Homestead Bed & Breakfast both serve up Tumblewood Teas to their guests.
 We’re glad to see others supporting this local women-owned business.